Edoardo Costa: 2008–present

-On May 24, 2011, Costa was charged with fraud by prosecutors in Milan, Italy.
-On July 12, 2012, Costa was sentenced to three years of prison, a fine of 2,000 Euros and 7,000 Euros.
+On 24 May 2011 Costa was charged with fraud by prosecutors in Milan, Italy.
+On 12 July 2012 Costa was sentenced to three years of prison, a fine of 2,000 Euros and 7,000 Euros.
 Costa denied the charges and later appealed against the original verdict.

 In 2010, Costa had a major role as Colonel Tanelli in The Black Tulip.
 In the film he played the role of Colonel Tanelli.
-The film revolves around the Mansouri family, who open a restaurant in Kabul.
+The film revolves around the Mansouri family, who open a restaurant in Kabul, Afghanistan.
 The film was selected for screening as Afghanistan's entry for the Best Foreign Language Film at the 83rd Academy Awards.

 In 2013, he appeared in the film Non-Stop with Liam Neeson.
 In the film he played the role of Herve Philbert.